 You can also add your "snaps" to your "story" to show people what you do throughout the course of a 24-hour period.
 Unlike regular "snaps", ones added to your "story" stay there for at least 24 hours, and your friends can view them as many times as they want!
 You can also check out stories from other famous companies and organizations!

-Snapchat is safer to use than other social media platforms, since anything shared through Snapchat automatically disappears after a certain period of time.
+Snapchat is safer to use than other social media platforms, since anything shared on the app automatically disappears after a certain period of time.
 Although your picture, video, and text snaps can only be viewed for up to 10 seconds, keep in mind that people could potentially screenshot anything you send them on Snapchat.

 To increase your safety on Snapchat, make sure your privacy settings align with your own comfort level.
-To learn more about how to stay safe while using Snapchat, have a look at our Snapchat safety article.
+To learn more about how to stay safe while using the app, have a look at our Snapchat safety article.

 Snapchat was created by Evan Spiegel, Bobby Murphy, and Reggie Brown.
 In spring 2011, Spiegel presented the idea for a selfie app that would let users send images that would disappear after being opened.
 Spiegel et al first launched the app with the name “Picaboo” in July 2011, and relaunched it 2 months later with the name Snapchat.

 There are some good and some bad things about Snapchat.
-Let’s go over some of them now to give you an idea of whether Snapchat is right for you.
+Let’s go over some of them now to give you an idea of whether it's right for you.

 Some pros of Snapchat are that it lets users interact privately, which is appealing to those who are concerned about their image on social media.
-Since everything shared on Snapchat automatically disappears after a certain amount of time, you don’t have to worry about anyone snooping on your interactions.
+Since everything shared the app automatically disappears after a certain amount of time, you don’t have to worry about anyone snooping on your interactions.

 Maybe Snapchat doesn’t sound right for you.
 If that’s the case, don’t worry – we can suggest some other apps like Snapchat that work for you!
 If security and privacy are most important to you, Wickr or Dust might be good choices.
 If you want something like Snapchat that you can use on your desktop computer, try out Telegram.
 Other great alternatives include WeChat and Clipchat.
 You can learn more about all of these websites and apps in our apps like Snapchat article here.